huggingface/blog/supercharge-customer-service-with-nlp.md

 In this section, we will jump into the technical details of how to fine-tune a model end-to-end to be able to automatically filter out very unsatisfied customer feedback messages.

-Cool, let's start by installing all necessary pip packages and by setting up our code environment, then look into preprocessing the dataset and finally start training the model.
+Cool!
+Let's start by installing all necessary pip packages and setting up our code environment, then look into preprocessing the dataset, and finally start training the model.

 The following notebook can be run online in a google colab pro with the GPU runtime environment enabled.